-- Have a projected graduation date of 7/1/2016 or later. - Have a federally calculated Expected Family Contribution (EFC) of less than \$2000 on the most recently completed FAFSA used for packaging. - Have either (i) a CGPA of at least 3.0 or (ii) have a CGPA of 2.0 to 2.9 and have failed no more than 1 course in the student's program. - Be on track to graduate based on the Registrar's projected graduation date. - Be committed to financial discipline by voluntarily limiting borrowing and returning any excess funds, as the result of the grant being posted to a student ledger, to outstanding federal loans. - Have not received the Employee Tuition Grant. - Have not been withdrawn or dismissed at any point during his or her enrollment at UMA.
+- Have a projected graduation date of 9/1/2016 or later. - Have a federally calculated Expected Family Contribution (EFC) of less than 2,000 on the most recently completed FAFSA used for packaging.
+Students who have not filed a FAFSA are not eligible. - Have either (i) a CGPA of at least 3.0 or (ii) have a CGPA of at least 2.0 and have failed no more than one course in the student's program. - Be on track to graduate based on the Registrar's projected graduation date.
+The grant is not awarded until the student is attending his/her last module in the program. - Be committed to financial discipline by voluntarily limiting borrowing and returning any excess funds, as the result of the grant being posted to a student ledger, to outstanding federal loans.
+The grant funds will be first applied to any outstanding institutional balances.
+Any excess funds present after an outstanding institutional balance is paid will be refunded to the U.S. Department of Education to reduce the student's federal student loan debt.
+The student must have the appropriate excess funds authorization form on file with UMA. - Is not receiving the Employee Tuition Grant. - Have not been withdrawn or dismissed at any point during his or her enrollment at UMA. - Be enrolled in a diploma program identified by UMA as being included in the grant.
+Students are awarded up to the following amounts based on their program enrollment: - o Medical Administrative Assistant \$6,250 - Medical Billing and Coding and Medical Office and Billing Specialist \$6,000